DoNewsCode/core/README.md

 }
 ```

-Therefore, the core knows this module wants to expose http service and subsequently invokes the `ProvideHttp` with a router.
+Therefore, the core knows this module wants to expose HTTP service and subsequently invokes the `ProvideHttp` with a router.
 You can register multiple modules, and each module can implement one or more services.

-Now we have a fully workable project, with layers of handler, repository and entity.
+Now we have a fully workable project, with layers of handler, repository, and entity.
 Had this been a DDD workshop, we would be expanding the example even further.

 That being said, let's redirect our attention to other goodies package core has offered: